New here? Start with the complete side hustle guide →

 2. Your Boards

 Boards are the second most important SEO element on your Pinterest account.
-Every board needs two things optimized.
+Every board needs two things done right.

 Board title.
 Use a keyword-rich title that describes exactly what the board covers.
 Think about how your reader would search for this topic.
 “Easy Dinner Recipes for Beginners” beats “Yummy Food Ideas” every time.